Pentagon Disputes NBC Report Of U.S. Planning Strike On North Korea (Updated)

-The Pentagon has disputed a report by NBC News claiming the United States is planning a preventative strike against North Korea if it decides to carry out another nuclear weapons test, calling it “crazy.”
+The Pentagon has disputed a report by NBC News claiming the United States is planning a preventative strike against North Korea if it decides to conduct another nuclear weapons test.
+However, reports early Friday morning indicate the U.S. is in fact assessing military options against North Korea, and North Korean officials have acknowledged the threat of a preventative U.S. strike.

+It’s unclear who the original source of the claim was and the reasoning for making this information public.
+Reports from the region claim there is nothing to suggest any such strike is going to occur yet.

 Advertisement